-- Extra tie downs and rope
+- Tie downs and/or rope

 Types of Vehicles:

-Smaller trees may fit into an SUV depending upon the sizes of the tree and SUV.
+Very small trees may fit into an SUV depending upon the sizes of the tree and SUV.
 Please be aware that a tree can be very difficult to fit into an SUV without breaking branches.
 Visit us first to select your tree and determine if it will fit in your vehicle.

 A B&B tree may not ride on top of an SUV or car.